MeoBaka/MeoPanel-Client/docs/auth.md

 Two-factor authentication adds an extra layer of security by requiring a time-based one-time password (TOTP) from an authenticator app in addition to the password.

 ### 2FA Setup Process:
-1. User calls `/auth/2fa/setup` to get secret and QR code
+1. User calls `/auth/2fa/setup` to get QR code URL (secret not exposed)
 2. User scans QR code with authenticator app (Google Authenticator, Authy, etc.)
 3. User calls `/auth/2fa/verify` with first TOTP code to enable 2FA
-4. System stores 10 backup codes for recovery
+4. System enables 2FA and returns 10 backup codes for secure storage

 ### 2FA Login Process:
 1. User provides username/email and password